HerrSchtevie/Journals-of-Jyggalag/README.md

 1. **Download Wabbajack** from [Wabbajack.org](https://www.wabbajack.org/) if you have not already.
 2. **Create a clean installation of Skyrim Anniversary Edition (AE required).
 Plenty of great video tutorials on this (https://www.youtube.com/watch?v=B1QyAj4c564&ab_channel=GamerPoets)**
 3. **Open Wabbajack** and search for **Journals of Jyggalag (JOJ)** in the modlist browser.
 4. **Click on the JOJ modlist** and choose your installation directory.
-The installtion and downloads do not have to be on the same drive, but the installtion MUST be on a SSD.
+The installation and downloads do not have to be on the same drive, but the installtion MUST be on a SSD.
 5. **Click Start** and wait for the installation to complete.
 Wabbajack will handle the entire process automatically.

 ### Post-Installation Steps